GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Evaluation

-We evaluated GenConViT classification accuracy for each Real and False classes within each dataset.
-Table $5$ provides the breakdown of these results.

-We evaluated the GenConViT performance by testing the classification accuracy for each Real and Fake class of the two variants of the network, GenConViT($A$) and GenConViT($B$) within each dataset.
-The results are summarized on Table $6$.

-Table $7$ summarizes the classification accuracy for each Real and Fake classes of the two networks’: GenConViT($A$) and GenConViT($B$) within each dataset:

-We compared our results with other state-of the-art results on DFDC dataset, as summarized in Table $8$.
-Previous approaches achieved accuracy values ranging from $91.5\%$ to $98.24\%$.
-Notable models included Khan \cite{kd21} ($91.69\%$), and Thing \cite{t} ($92.02\%$), Selim \cite{s} ($97.2\%$).
-Some models excelled in additional metrics, such as the STDT \cite{zlhwzg} model with $97.44\%$ accuracy, $99.1\%$ AUC, and $98.48\%$ F$1$-score.
-In comparison to previous approaches, our proposed model demonstrated excellent performance, achieving an accuracy of $98.5\%$, an AUC of $99.9\%$, and an F$1$-score of $99.1\%$.

-Table $9$ summarizes our model’s accuracy and AUC on the FF++ dataset compared to with other state-of-the-art models.

-Table $10$ summarizes our model’s accuracy on the three subsets of FF++ dataset compared to with other models.
+Table~\ref{tab:result_all} summarizes the accuracy results of the proposed GenConViT model, as well as its internal network A and B, on the evaluation datasets.
+The table also separately shows the accuracy for only the real and only the fake samples, to show potential discrepancies in performance.
+Note that the TIMIT dataset does not contain any real videos.

+The results demonstrate that GenConViT delivers strong performance across various datasets.
+The individual networks A and B also both demonstrate decent performance, but are outperformed by their combination.
+Additionally, the measured performance is similar for both the real and fake videos, except for Celeb-DF (v2), which has a worse accuracy for detecting real videos compared to fake videos.

-Table $11$ presents the AUC values for each dataset, showcasing the model's ability to discriminate between Real and Fake classes.
-To further investigate GenConViT performance, we also examined the ROC curve.
-Figure ~\ref{fig:3} presents the resulting ROC curve.
+For completeness, Table \ref{tab:genconvitauc} and Table~\ref{tab:genconvitf1} present the AUC value and F1-score, respectively.
+To further investigate GenConViT performance, Figure ~\ref{fig:3} presents the resulting ROC curve.
+Both networks A and B have relatively similar results.

-The AUC and F$1$ score of GenConViT($A$) and GenConViT($B$) are shown in Table $12$, which provides a summary of the results, allowing for a comparison between the two networks.
-Both networks have relatively similar results, with GenConViT($B$) is slightly outperforming GenConViT($A$).

-Additionally, our model achieved F$1$ scores of $99.1\%$, $97.1\%$, $95.5\%$, and $91.6\%$ for the DFDC, FF++, DeepfakeTIMIT, and Celeb-DF (v$2$) datasets, respectively.
 Overall, the proposed GenConViT model has an average accuracy of $95.8\%$ and an AUC value of $99.3\%$ across the tested datasets.
 These results highlight our model's robust performance in detecting deepfake videos, demonstrating its potential for practical applications in the field.